Border between Hungary and Austria

 Vignette requirement (or not?)

-Fees apply for using Austria’s motorway and expressway network in the form of a vignette requirement.
-Accordingly, vehicles up to 3.5 t require a (digital) vignette.
-You can find more information about tolls in Austria in our guide.
-With us, you can conveniently purchase your digital vignette from home.
+Fees in the form of a vignette requirement apply for using the Austrian motorway and expressway network.
+Accordingly, vehicles up to 3.5 t MAM require a (digital) vignette.
+More information about the toll in Austria can be found in our guide.
+You can conveniently purchase your digital vignette from the comfort of your home.

-Please note that for vehicles over 3.5 t permissible maximum gross weight (zGG), the vignette requirement does not apply.
-Instead, a distance-based toll must be paid.
-This mileage-based toll is billed using a GO-Box, which must be installed in the vehicle for data collection.
+Please note that for vehicles over 3.5 t MAM the vignette requirement does not apply and instead a distance-based toll must be paid.
+This mileage-dependent toll is charged using a GO-Box, which must be installed in the vehicle for data collection.

 Special toll routes

-In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should consider during your trip.
-Their use involves additional fees, regardless of the digital vignette or the distance-based toll.
-Further information on special tolls and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.
+In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account on your journey.
+Additional charges apply for their use, independently of the digital vignette or the distance-based toll.
+Further information on the special toll and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.

 Hungary

-In this section you will learn whether there is a vignette requirement and distance-based tolling in Hungary.
+In this section you will find out whether there is a vignette requirement and distance-based toll in Hungary.

 Vignette requirement (or not?)

-In Hungary, toll fees must be paid for using motorways, which contribute to the maintenance of roads, tunnels and bridges.
-In Hungary, the toll for motor vehicles up to 3.5 t permissible maximum gross weight (zGG) must be paid in the form of a digital vignette (E-Matrica).
-Further information about tolls in Hungary can be found in our guide.
+In Hungary, toll fees must be paid for the use of motorways, which go towards the maintenance of roads, tunnels and bridges.
+In Hungary, the toll for motor vehicles up to 3.5 t GVW must be paid in the form of a digital vignette (E-Matrica).
+Further information on the toll in Hungary can be found in our guide.

-In addition to motorways, Hungarian expressways marked with an “M” are also subject to tolls.
+In addition to motorways, Hungarian expressways marked with "M" are also subject to tolls.
 You can conveniently purchase the digital vignette online from us.
-Using vignette-required roads without a vignette can lead to high fines.
-Important: When registering the licence plate for the Hungarian vignette, umlauts cannot be used.
+Using toll-required routes without a vignette can result in heavy fines.
+Important: When registering the licence plate for the Hungarian vignette, no umlauts can be used.
 For example, GÖ (for Göttingen) becomes GO.

-A distance-based toll must be paid if your vehicle weighs more than 3.5 t permissible maximum gross weight (zGG).
-This means that buses, motorhomes over 3.5 t zGG, and trucks must pay a distance-based electronic toll, which is automatically charged via the HU-GO system using a transponder device.
-Motorhomes over 3.5 t zGG also have the option of using a camper toll box.
+A distance-based toll must be paid if your vehicle exceeds 3.5 t GVW.
+This means: buses, motorhomes over 3.5 t GVW, and lorries must pay a distance-dependent electronic toll, which is automatically charged via the HU-GO system using a transponder device.
+Motorhomes over 3.5 t GVW also have the option of using a camper toll box.

-We wish you a safe trip and are happy to assist you with any questions regarding toll regulations.
-You can find detailed information about tolls in Austria in our guide.
-You are also welcome to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip and are happy to assist you with any questions about toll regulations.
+Detailed information on the toll in Austria can be found in our guide.
+Feel free to use our route planner to plan your journey perfectly and have suitable toll products displayed.
+Contact us with any further questions about your journey or our digital vignette via our email.

 Michelle Albrecht